kinolag/kinolag/README.md

 - 🆖 I am a Developer living in London
 - ⚡ I have extensive experience with JS, TS, React in complex Web Applications
 - 🌱 Interested in Data Visualisation, built some projects with D3 and SVG
-- 📹 Experienced with Video, Video Players, and Studio workflows
+- 📹 Experienced with Video, Video Players, and Studio Workflows
 - 🌱 Currently working with the Remix framework while also learning Next.js
-- 💡 Learning Python with an interest in ML and GenAI applications
+- 💡 Learning Python with an interest in ML and GenAI Applications

 <!--
 **kinolag/kinolag** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.